techacharya/Cources/linux/theory/process/manage-process.md

 These all information related to process can be seen in the directory _**` /proc/PID/ `**_.
 ![Process Control Block](../../images/process-mgmt/process-info.png)

-### Process running ways
+### Ways of running Process
 There are two ways to run the process in linux system:
   - **_Foreground Process_**
   - **_Background Process_**

 #### Foreground Process
 Processes that require a **_user_** to start them or to interact with them are called _foreground processes_.
 It needs certain inputs from the user and gives some output on the screen.
-Such way of running processes are also known as interactive processes.
+Such way of running processes are also known as _interactive processes_.
+Programs and commands run as foreground processes by default.

+#### Background Process
+Processes that are run independently of a user are referred to as background processes.
+To run a process in the background, place an ampersand **_(&)_** symbol at the end of the command name that you use to start the process.
+Such ways of running processes are also known as _non-interactive processes_.